Evgeni Malkin: Back-to-back Stanley Cup championships, continued success (2015–2024)

 On 16 March 2021, Malkin suffered a minor knee injury in a 2–1 loss over the Boston Bruins after he collided with Bruins' defenceman Jarred Tinordi, resulting in him missing the next 23 games until recovering to play the final four games of the season.
 He would end the pandemic-shortened 2020–21 season with eight goals and 20 assists for 28 points in 33 games.
 He re-aggravated the injury in the season finale on 8 May in the Penguins 1–0 win over the Buffalo Sabres, causing him to miss the first two games in the opening round of the 2021 playoffs against the New York Islanders.
 Malkin returned to the lineup for game three but the Penguins would eventually get defeated by the Islanders in six games, marking the second time in three seasons where the Islanders defeated Malkin and the Penguins in the first round of the playoffs.
 Malkin finished the playoffs with a goal and four assists for five points in four games.

 Malkin underwent knee surgery in the 2021 off-season, resulting in him missing the first 32 games of the 2021–22 season before making his season debut on 11 January 2022, in a 4–1 win against the Anaheim Ducks and recording two goals along with an assist on a Jeff Carter goal.
 On 11 April, Malkin was handed a four game suspension after he cross-checked Nashville Predators defenceman Mark Borowiecki the previous day and bloodying him.
 He would go on to finish the season with 20 goals and 22 assists for 42 points in 41 games played while the Penguins as a team finished as the sixth seed in the East.
-Malkin followed up in the 2022 playoffs with three goals and assists for six points in all seven games as the Penguins would lose in round one once more as they were defeated in seven games by the New York Rangers and surrendering a 3–1 series lead in the series against the third-seeded Rangers in the process.
+Malkin followed up in the 2022 playoffs with three goals and three assists for six points in all seven games as the Penguins would lose in round one once more as they were defeated in seven games by the New York Rangers and surrendering a 3–1 series lead in the series against the third-seeded Rangers in the process.

 On 12 July 2022, after initial reports that he would be heading to free agency, Malkin signed a four-year, $24.4 million contract extension to stay with the Penguins.
 He played his 1,000th NHL game on 23 November against the Chicago Blackhawks, joining Sidney Crosby as the only players to play all 1,000 games with the Penguins.
 Malkin finished the 2022–23 season playing in all 82 games with 83 points recorded (27 goals, 56 assists) and the Penguins missed the playoffs for the first time since 2006 and it would be the first time in Malkin's career that he missed the playoffs.